In this document, you will learn how monthly active rows (MAR) are calculated, how to track your MAR, and how to optimize your usage.

 The Fivetran Log Connector includes table-level MAR across all connectors in your destination in the

 ACTIVE_VOLUME table.
-Review MAR at the table level to understand what is driving the overall MAR within your account.
+To understand what is driving the overall MAR within your account, use our sample queries to review MAR at the table level.

 Optimizing your credit consumption